 A visit to Sydney will give you that classic, postcard Australian experience.
 It comes with a bunch of major landmarks to check off your travel bucket list, punctuated by glitzy dining and entertainment scenes.
 All these things are tied together by a sense of culture that is unmistakably Australian.

-On the other hand, travellers that are looking for a more easy-going approach to their Down Under experience will enjoy the delights of Melbourne.
+On the other hand, travellers who are looking for a more easy-going approach to their Down Under experience will enjoy the delights of Melbourne.
 Overall, there’s a less touristy vibe going on here; you’ll be able to experience life in the city pretty much the same way locals do.
 It’s an Australian odyssey that’s a little more humble and demure, but no less potent as a whole.

 Also read: Hanoi or Ho Chi Minh: Which City in Vietnam Should You See First?